andrei021/100-days-of-code/r1-log.md

 I've done the last 4 exercises of section 4 (Expressions, Statements, Code blocks, Methods and more) in Java Masterclass course.

 ### Day 7
-I've started section 5 (Control flow statements) and learned to use switch statement.
+I've started section 5 (Control flow statements) and learned to use the switch statement.
 I have also done 2 exercises :aries:

+### Day 8
+Learned the for statement and completed 2 exercises.